Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

 When it comes to camping, what you wear on your feet suddenly becomes a big deal.

-It allows your skin to breathe much more efficiently than a regular wool socks.
-They wick moisture away from your body to help keep you dry.
+Merino wool also reacts to changes in your body temperature.
+It allows your skin to breathe much more efficiently than regular wool and wicks moisture away from your body to help keep you dry.

 Merino wool socks also, as if by magic, stay cleaner for much longer.
 The wool has a protective layer, so stains and dirt and dust will have a hard time penetrating it.